 There Is Method in It: Why We Tell Stories About “Madness”

 For as long as we've been storytellers, we’ve been fascinated by the idea of “madness.”
 Although our working models about the genesis of mental illness are no longer linked to the supernatural, symptoms of psychiatric disorders are often evoked in genre fiction to create a chilling effect, to disorient the audience, or to indicate a character’s sensitivity to things unseen by normal mortal eyes.
 Why do these tropes persist even as we become more educated about the biological and environmental roots of psychiatric pathology?
 What purpose does the idea of an “uncanny madness” serve in our narratives, and in our lives?
 This talk will attempt to unpack our attraction to “mad” characters in popular fiction and media, and will discuss alternate mental frameworks for these universal human fears.

 Lisa M. Bradley

 “Speculative poetry by disabled poets” may sound like a very narrow niche, but it’s actually quite expansive.
 Learn the current trends in fantasy poetry written by disabled poets and how these trends differ from those in the wider spec field.
 What do merfolk and changelings mean for poets with disabilities?
 For that matter, who identifies as a disabled poet, and how do gender, race, and ethnicity interact in their poetry?
-Disabled poet and editor Lisa M. Bradley will share insights from editing the poetry for Uncanny’s special issue “Disabled People Destroy Fantasy.”
+Disabled poet and editor Lisa M. Bradley will share insights from editing the poetry for Uncanny Magazine’s special issue “Disabled People Destroy Fantasy.”